 You will receive email reminders around 9:30am on emergency days by default.
 You can also reply to these messages to add data to your goal.
 You can adjust the time of day of these reminders in the goal’s settings.
 If it is an emergency day, you’ll continue to get warnings more and more frequently throughout the day as long as you are still off track.
 We call this zeno polling.
 You can turn those off in reminder settings as well.

 For most goals, especially most autodata goals, you derail at midnight.
-UPDATE: Deadlines are now customizable in Advanced Settings.
+UPDATE: Deadlines are now customizable in Settings.

 Every time you derail, before any charge goes through we’ll send you a “legit check” email.
 This is us asking if the derailment was legitimate or if you just forgot to enter data, or whatever.
 If you let us know that the derailment wasn’t legitimate, we’ll cancel the charge and undo the derailment.
 You have 24 hours to respond to the legitimacy check before the charge goes through!
 (We can refund a charge that’s already gone through, if you had an emergency and couldn’t respond in time, but we prefer to cancel charges before they go through because it’s slow/costly to issue refunds.)

 If you want us to hold you to a higher standard you can check the Weaselproof Me box in the goal settings.
 Then we might ask for additional proof of your exceptional circumstances, such as a snapshot of you with your doctor, or a tweet or other public announcement of your excuse, for example.

 [UPDATE: Some of this is moot because it’s no longer possible to create a goal without having entered a credit card or other payment info.]